toyoshim/iona-us/docs/README_en.md

 From firmware 1.30, P1's X/Y axies are assigned to analog 0,1, and P2's X/Y axies are done to analog 2,3.
 Guncon mode is also added at 1.31.

+From firmware 1.40, P1's left X/Y axies are assigned to analog 0,1, right X/Y axies are assigned to anlog 2,3, nad LT/RT are assigned to analog 4,5, but you can customize the map via analog layout config mode.
+As of this customizability, 1.40 and later deprecate the zapper mode.

 ### USB Gamepads
 It's expected to support all controllers for Xbox 360 and One serices, and many controllers for PS4.
 Also, some controllers for PS3 and Switch will be available.
 Guncon3 for PS3 is also available.
 Usually each USB gamepad requires a special treatment to handle it correctly, IONA could not support all devices, but the firmware is designed as flexible to be able to handle as many controllers as possible.